This topic describes the pre-requisites and the hardware requirements for Azure AD Connect.

 - If Active Directory Federation Services is being deployed, then you need to configure name resolution.

 - Azure AD Connect requires a SQL Server database to store identity data.
-By default a SQL Server 2012 Express LocalDB (a light version of SQL Server Express) is installed and the service account for the service is created on the local machine.
+By default a SQL Server 2012 Express LocalDB (a light version of SQL Server Express) is installed.
 SQL Server Express has a 10GB size limit that enables you to manage approximately 100,000 objects.
 If you need to manage a higher volume of directory objects, you need to point the installation wizard to a different installation of SQL Server.

 - If you use a separate SQL Server, then these requirements apply:

 - Azure AD Connect supports all flavors of Microsoft SQL Server from SQL Server 2008 (with latest Service Pack) to SQL Server 2016.
 Microsoft Azure SQL Database is not supported as a database.

 - You must use a case-insensitive SQL collation.
 These collations are identified with a _CI_ in their name.
 It is not supported to use a case-sensitive collation, identified by _CS_ in their name.

 - You can only have one sync engine per SQL instance.
 It is not supported to share a SQL instance with FIM/MIM Sync, DirSync, or Azure AD Sync.

 - An Azure AD Global Administrator account for the Azure AD tenant you wish to integrate with.
 This account must be a school or organization account and cannot be a Microsoft account.

 - If you use express settings or upgrade from DirSync, then you must have an Enterprise Administrator account for your local Active Directory.

 - Accounts in Active Directory if you use the custom settings installation path.

 - The Azure AD Connect server needs DNS resolution for both intranet and internet.
 The DNS server must be able to resolve names both to your on-premises Active Directory and the Azure AD endpoints.

 - If you have firewalls on your Intranet and you need to open ports between the Azure AD Connect servers and your domain controllers, then see Azure AD Connect Ports for more information.